tasfiliz/tasfiliz/README.md

 ### Hi there 👋

-- 👨‍💻 I’m currently working at Softtech as an iOS Developer.
+- 👨‍💻 I’m currently working at Pixery as an iOS Developer.
 - 🌱 I'm currently learning Combine, SwiftUI and following the open source community.
-- 💬 Ask me about Swift or cultures of companies that I've worked(ING Turkey, Softtech).
+- 💬 Ask me about Swift or cultures of companies that I've worked(ING Turkey, Softtech, Pixery).
 - 🎓 Graduated from Istanbul Technical University

 <p align="center">